-New York City, NY is using the SEED Platform to collect building performance data from their Local Law 84 as well easily share this data between other departments.
+New York City, NY is planning to use the SEED Platform to manage building performance data from their Local Law 84 as well easily share this data between departments.

-Orlando, FL plans to use SEED to track municipal building performance information and store information on their local commercial building stock.
+Orlando, FL plans to use the SEED Platform to track municipal building performance information and store information on their local commercial building stock.

 Salt Lake City, UT is using the SEED Platform to better understand its local building stock and generate a more accurate and complete database of buildings.

-Washington, D.C. uses the SEED platform to track and store information from their benchmarking ordinance, as well as to share the information with other agencies and other connected tools.
+Washington, D.C. plans to use the SEED Platform to track and store information from their benchmarking ordinance, as well as to share the information among agencies and connected tools.

-Energy consumed in buildings accounts for up to 75% of all carbon emissions in C40 Cities in the United States, so it’s critical cities understand how best to tackle this sector.
-Better management and understanding of building data allows cities to target policies and programmes that will have the greatest impact on emissions.
+Energy consumed in buildings accounts for up to 75 percent of all carbon emissions in C40 Cities in the United States, so it’s critical that cities understand how best to tackle this sector.
+Better management and understanding of building data allows cities to target policies and programs that will have the greatest impact on emissions.